 Breast Tomosynthesis, also called three-dimensional (3-D) mammography and Digital Breast Tomosynthesis (DBT) is an advanced form of breast imaging where multiple images of the breast from different angles are captured and reconstructed into a three-dimensional image set.
 It can result in:

 All of our reporting consultants are dual-accredited, providing a wide range of clinical expertise.
-To enhance your patients’ diagnostic outcome, we can offer bookings on the days that the relevant subspecialist consultants are on-site.
+To enhance your patients’ diagnostic outcome, we can offer bookings on the days that the relevant Cardiac and Endocrinology subspecialist consultants are on-site.

 PET/CT imaging is used extensively in oncology to direct biopsy, stage disease extent and monitor response to therapy.
 It is increasingly being used in the diagnosis of dementia, infection imaging and in cardiology.

-Based on the principal that it is able to provide a metabolic map of an anatomical site which enables it to differentiate pathologies.
+PET/CT is able to provide doctors with a metabolic map of a specific anatomical site which then enables pathologies to be differentiated.
 The Cabrini PET/CT unit enables pinpoint accuracy using the lowest dose of tracer possible.

-Fluoroscopy is a diagnostic test that uses real-time x-ray images and is most commonly used to assess the function of a particular body part.
+Fluoroscopy is a diagnostic test that uses real-time x-ray images and is most commonly used to asses http:// s the function of a particular body part.
 Fluoroscopy is routinely used to look at swallowing (Barium Meal), the bowel and bladder and is also an excellent tool for the radiologist when performing procedures such as lumbar punctures.

 Ultrasound uses a sound wave with a frequency much higher than human hearing.
 Diagnostic Ultrasound, or Sonography, is similar in principle to sonar in a submarine whereby images are formed by detecting reflected sound waves or echoes.
 Most people are familiar with ultrasound examinations as they are routinely used during pregnancy.
 Gel is placed on the relevant body part and a small hand held ultrasound probe or transducer is applied.
 The transducer emits a high frequency sound wave, which then passes into the body.
 Some sound is reflected back to the transducer and this reflection is reconstructed as an image on a monitor.
 Ultrasound is used to image many soft tissue structures in the body including blood vessels, muscles and internal organs.